-Note: specimens for Stat testing must be sent in the purple 'STAT" biohazard bags available on each unit.
-If the purple bags are not used laboratory staff will be unlikely to recognize the samples as 'stat' and they will be processed routinely.
+Note: specimens for Stat testing must be sent in the red or purple 'STAT" biohazard bags available on each unit.
+If the red or purple bags are not used laboratory staff will be unlikely to recognize the samples as 'stat' and they may be processed as routine orders.

 B. Automated Transport to the Laboratory